PhoenixPhantom/Maturaarbeit_R.Scagnetti_2023-24/Download.md

  3. Do not touch any of the compilation settings
  4. Click F5 or "Run" the project (green play button)
  5. From now on the project can be run by simply double-clicking "MAProject.uproject"
+ 6. After the shaders are compiled, the game will launch to the Unreal Engine editor
+ 7. click the green play button in the top left corner or the editor window

 > <picture>
 >   <source media="(prefers-color-scheme: light)" srcset="https://raw.githubusercontent.com/Mqxx/GitHub-Markdown/main/blockquotes/badge/light-theme/warning.svg">
 >   <img alt="Warning" src="https://raw.githubusercontent.com/Mqxx/GitHub-Markdown/main/blockquotes/badge/dark-theme/warning.svg">
 > </picture><br>
 >
-> Every time the local folder is synchronized with the GitHub, especially if any changes have been made to the project's "Source", the above steps must be repeated.

 [return to README](README.md)